 Parties in defended small claims cases will be required to attend a free mediation appointment before their case can progress to a full hearing.
 Mediation will be mandatory, meaning that the parties will have no choice but to mediate.
 Parties may face sanctions for failing to engage in mediation, which could include having a costs order made against them or having their claim struck out.

 In such cases, there will be an automatic referral to a free hour-long telephone mediation session via a court appointed mediator.
-This is very like the Small Claims Mediation Service that has been offered by the Court in small claim cases for a number of years – but that has been voluntary and so both parties have had to agree to mediate.

 Plans to expand mandatory mediation to claims beyond the small claims track are already underway.
 The reform will be first applied to specified money claims, and then will be eventually rolled out to all claims issued under Part 7 of the Civil Procedure Rules.
 Plans to incorporate mediation to higher value claims will see mediation referrals to external mediators.